Your Big Guide To UK Eco-Friendly Toothpaste Brands

-Two wooden toothbrushes with a blue text box that says ten of the best eco-friendly toothpaste brands
+Two wooden toothbrushes with a blue text box that says handy guide to eco-friendly toothpaste brands in the UK.

-I’ve also specifically looked for brands that offer fluoride and fluoride-free eco-friendly toothpaste options, to cater to a range of dental needs.
+I’ve also specifically looked for brands that offer fluoride and fluoride-free, eco-friendly toothpaste options to cater to a range of dental needs.
 In my search, I’ve even found palm oil-free toothpaste brands and eco-friendly brands that cater to sensitive teeth.
-Let’s dive in, and brush up on my favourite toothpaste brands!

 ben and anna eco-friendly toothpaste

-Ben and Anna – available from Ethical Superstore, from £8.95 – make a range of different flavoured eco-friendly toothpaste, catering for a range of differing dental needs.
+Ben & Anna – available from Ethical Superstore, from ยฃ8.95 – make a range of flavoured eco-friendly toothpastes, catering for differing dental needs.

-You’ll find toothpaste with fluoride to toothpaste without fluoride.
+You’ll find fluoride and fluoride-free options.
 There’s even whitening toothpaste and toothpaste designed for sensitive teeth.
 What’s more, each is packaged in a recyclable glass jar and cardboard box.

 Their effective cruelty-free formulas are made from natural ingredients, such as sea buckthorn, chamomile, activated charcoal, cinnamon, and calcium for strong, shiny teeth and healthy gums.
-And even better, all of their toothpaste is free from nasties, such as phthalates, parabens, microplastics, SLS, and formaldehyde.
+The formulas also avoid common additives such as SLS, microplastics, and parabens.

 Happier